qijiezhao/HAMI/README.md

-**Hot-Spot Area of Machine Intelligence**, which is a generical summary of the meaningful travel in the AI research world.
+**Hot-Spot Area of Machine Intelligence**, which is a synthetical introduction of some hot AI researchs' topics.

 ----------